 Evaluation of Project Potential: Some projects (including transit systems and airports) may qualify for technical assistance if expertise is not available from local or regional resources or stakeholders.
 When there is demonstrated local interest, a Tiger Teams expert can evaluate local market conditions, conduct infrastructure assessments, gauge stakeholder needs, and assist in defining project execution feasibility.

 Applying for Assistance

-To qualify for technical assistance, applicants must demonstrate they have made efforts to solve their problems using their own resources.
+Technical assistance applicants need to demonstrate how they have made efforts to find solutions using local resources.
 Applicants can request technical assistance by submitting their contact information and details about the project to John Gonzales at the National Renewable Energy Laboratory.

 Each request for technical assistance is evaluated according to the following criteria: